TeX-Live/tlcontrib/texmf-dist/doc/latex/eqexam/README.md

         authors.
 Documentation for this option is found in the doc/fortextbook folder.
 See also the series of blogs at http://www.acrotex.net/blog/?tag=fortextbook

+What's New (2021-01-20) Defined \trackProblemsOn and \numPtsOfProblem; added \doNoRandomizeChoices and \allowRandomizedChoices.
+See documentation.

 What's New (2020-03-14) Defined several commands and one environment to support the insertion of a figure into a problem.
 Demo file that illustrates